INFOGRAPHICS

 What is Blue Ocean Strategy?

 Blue Ocean Strategy is a business approach that creates uncontested market spaces instead of competing in saturated industries.
-Rather than fighting rivals in existing markets, companies innovate value propositions that attract new customers and eliminate unnecessary costs, making competition irrelevant.
+Rather than fighting rivals for share in existing markets, companies innovate value propositions that attract new customers and eliminate unnecessary costs.
+The framework comes from the foundational research of Kim and Mauborgne and shifts focus from beating competitors to making them irrelevant.

 What is value innovation in Blue Ocean Strategy?